Meet the Team

 Elena (Leni) Rameriz,

-Born and raised in San Juan, Puerto Rico, Leni moved to Chicago in the summer of 2015!
-She earned her Bachelor’s degree in Early Childhood Education granted from the Interamerican University of Puerto Rico back in 2011 where she thought for four years .
-She has thought both in English and Spanish and loves to get messy!
-She enjoys classic horror movies, doodleling, writing, playing scrabble and playing fetch with her cat Dr. Lamino Pickles!
+Born and raised in San Juan, Puerto Rico, Leni earned her Bachelor’s Degree in Early Childhood Education (ECE) on a Preschool Level granted from the Interamerican University of Puerto Rico back in 2011, where she taught for four years in both English and Spanish.
+Wanting some adventure, Leni then moved to Chicago in the summer of 2015 and continued her role as a teacher for the preschool program.
+Leni joined the Quantum Leep Academy team in August 2019 and is excited to contribute her compassion and enthusiasm to help children grow both academically and socially.
+In her spare time, Leni enjoys classic horror movies, doodling, writing, playing scrabble and playing fetch with her cat Dr. Lamino Pickles.

 Majoring in Health and Human Performance with a minor in Recreation, Evan recently worked for the Whitewater Parks and Recreation Department.
 Serving as an athletic coordinator for the City of Whitewater, Evan was also heavily involved with programming and teaching for the Whitewater summer/after school program as well.
 Whether it is in a classroom or on a basketball court, Evan has developed an extreme passion for being around and working with kids of all ages.